carlocardella/vscode-TextToolbox/README.md

 * Select brackets content
 * Select quotes content

+### Status Bar

+* Show the number of lines in a selection
+* Show the number of words in a selection or the number of words in the document if there is no selection
+* Show the cursor position (active offset)

 ### Thanks to

 Text Toolbox is freely inspired by these fine extensions: